Last updated: ET

 Children of Mauritanian fathers automatically acquire Mauritanian citizenship at birth, regardless of where they were born.
 The father’s permission is required for any child to travel, even if the child is travelling on a foreign passport.

 Islamic practices and beliefs are closely adhered to in the country’s customs, laws and regulations.
 Dress conservatively, behave discreetly and respect religious and social traditions to avoid offending local sensitivities.
 It would be prudent for women to wear a headscarf and cover their arms and legs.

 During the lunar month of Ramadan (the ninth month of the Muslim calendar), refrain from drinking, eating, and smoking in public between sunrise and sunset.
 In 2019, Ramadan is expected to begin on or around May 5.

-The currency is the ouguiya (MRO), which is non-convertible and cannot be taken out of the country.
+The currency is the ouguiya (MRO), which is non-convertible and can’t be taken out of the country.
 Mauritania is a cash-based economy.
 There is no limit on the importation of foreign currency but it should be declared on arrival.
 The exportation of foreign currency is limited to the amount declared on arrival.
 Exchanges will only accept U.S. dollars and euros.
 Some hotels in Nouakchott and Nouadhibou accept credit cards.
-Traveller’s cheques are not accepted.

 Natural disasters and climate